Posted By: Kaplan Schweser

 Updated: February 7, 2019

-If you are deciding whether or not go to go for the CFA® charter, odds are you are wondering, “So, just how hard are the CFA Program exams?”
-It’s a commonly searched question and one of much discussion on CFA Program exam-related forums.
+If you are deciding whether or not go to go for the CFA® charter, odds are you are wondering, “So, just how hard is the CFA exam?”
+It’s a commonly searched question and one of much discussion on CFA exam-related forums.
 Rather than just answering this question for you, we’ve asked some of our former students, who are now CFA charterholders, to provide their opinions on the question.

 "It’s more of a test of endurance than a test of intelligence.
 Just view it as a marathon and stick with it.” – Brady Raanes, CFA, CFP®